MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

       >We recommend that you use a trusted SSL certificate from a registered authority **as soon as possible**.

-   1. When prompted whether the certificate file is self-signed, answer `N` if you are using a trusted SSL certificate from a registered authority -or- `Y` if self-signed.

    1. Return to the main menu and choose the option **Start/Stop Server**.
 You must restart DeployR so that the changes can take effect.

-   1. When prompted whether you want to stop (S) or restart (R) the DeployR server, enter `R`.
-It may take some time for the Tomcat process to terminate and restart.

-   1. Exit the utility.

-1. Test these changes by logging into the landing page and visiting DeployR Administration Console using the new HTTPS URL at `https://<DEPLOYR_SERVER_IP>:8051/deployr/landing`. `<DEPLOYR_SERVER_IP>` is the IP address of the DeployR main server machine.
+1. Test these changes by TRYING THIS @@@@@@.
 If you are using an untrusted, self-signed certificate, and you or your users are have difficulty reaching DeployR in your browser, see this [Alert](#alertusers).

 <br />